scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 - `keyIdentifier`: MUST be included.
 - `authorityCertIssuer` & `authorityCertSerialNumber`: MUST NOT be included.
 Implementations MUST return an error if either is present.

-This extension MUST be marked as non-critical.
+This extension MUST be marked as non-critical as per {{RFC5280}} section 4.2.
 Implementations MUST return an error if the extension is not present AND the certificate is not self-signed.

 ### `subjectKeyIdentifier` Extension {#subject-key-id-ext}